Tom Ridge's 2 March 2018 letter of objection to Tower Hamlets

-STOP FAKE HERITAGE AND HELP SAVE THE ORIGINAL ROOF AND VENTILATION TOWER AND THE VETERAN BLACK MULBERRY TREE AT THE FORMER LONDON CHEST HOSPITAL
+STOP FAKE HERITAGE AND HELP SAVE THE HISTORIC ROOF AND THE VETERAN BLACK MULBERRY TREE AT THE FORMER LONDON CHEST HOSPITAL

 The petition is very long but it summarises the new information and further research from the even longer letter of objection.

-Historic England needs to change its advice, in line with the new information and further research, because both Tower Hamlets and the Planning Inspectorate are guided by its statutory advice, which currently supports the demolition and replacement of the roof and the ventilation tower; and the list entry description for the recently - listed Grade II building states that the black mulberry tree is not a veteran tree.
-(NB: The Government's Planning Inspectorate makes the final decision if Crest Nicholson appeals against a refusal by Tower Hamlets
+Historic England needs to change its advice, in line with the new information and further research, because both Tower Hamlets and the Planning Inspectorate are guided by its statutory advice, which currently supports the demolition and replacement of the roof; and the list entry description for the recently-listed Grade II building sugests that the black mulberry tree is not a veteran tree.
+(NB: the governments' Planning Inspectorate makes the final decision if Crest Nicholson appeals against a refusal by Tower Hamlets).

 Tower Hamlets could itself take account of the new information and further research but is unlikely to do so without this petition.